python-trio/trio/docs/source/reference-core.rst

       This method is idempotent, i.e. if the scope was already cancelled then this method silently does nothing.

-   .. attribute:: cancel_called

-      Readonly :class:`bool`.
-Records whether this scope has been cancelled, either by an explicit call to :meth:`cancel` or by the deadline expiring.

    .. attribute:: cancelled_caught

       Readonly :class:`bool`.
 Records whether this scope caught a